 We implemented such a strategy for a dental SEO client of ours and below highlights the results.

-- More than 15,000 impression in Google in the last 30 days for Dental Implant related queries
+- More than 15,000 impressions in Google in the last 30 days for Dental Implant related queries

 - 587 different, unique keyword terms about dental implants in Google that generated an impression or clicks to the website.
 This would never have been possible had there only been one simple page about dental implants